toiletbril/smaller/README.md

 - `-o` to overwrite all files.

-**If a skin folder contains weird symbols in it's name, or you have some other error:**
+**If the skin directory name contains weird symbols, or you have other errors:**

 `cd` to it first, and then use `.../smaller .`:
 ```console